 Country Internet domain: .mk

-Macedonia’s high-potential economic and financial stability is expressed through positive key economic indicators such as a steady GDP, low and stable inflation rate (average <2% annually), decade-long stable currency, and excellent fiscal discipline confirmed by the international financial institutions.
+North Macedonia’s high-potential economic and financial stability is expressed through positive key economic indicators such as a steady GDP, low inflation rate, stable currency and excellent fiscal discipline confirmed by the international financial institutions.

 |GDP (REAL GROWTH RATES)|

 North Macedonia prides itself on its educated, highly-qualified, and ethical workforce available to foreign investors.
 Educational standards at technical higher educational institutions in North Macedonia resemble those of Western countries.
 Workers welcome continuing education and life-long learning, successfully completing customized vocational training programs.
 The Government aids investors in the process of labor force training with active labor market policies.

 In April 2017 the Delegation of German Chambers of Commerce and Industry in North Macedonia started executing the Dual Vocational Training Program “Skills Expert”.
 A new 4-year educational program for Mechatronic Technicians and Industrial Machinery Technicians has been implemented with partner companies in the following cities:

 - Ohrid (Kostal Group, ODW Elektrik, and LTH Castings)